TomPace101/nanopore_diffusion/notes.md

+_ACTION_ git again: we really do want to track the solutions directory itself, but its subdirectories are all auto-generated.
+Don't track results.

 _ACTION_ Refactoring to use `folderstructre.py` to eliminate more use of sys.path _ACTION_ Refactoring to use ParameterSet more generally (mesh generation, solver parameters) _AND_ at the same time, it would be nice if the solver was passed the mesh parameters object itself